Volumetrics-io/documentation/source/attributes/data-comp-animation.md

 Values: `play`, `pause`, `stop`

+## `clip`

+Handles if a specific clip will play or all animation clips for the mesh will play.

+Values: `1,2,3,...`

+> If not set, plays all animation clips in the mesh.
+Otherwise just plays the specified one.

 ## `loop`

 Handles how the animation loops for the model file.
 If set to `true`/`false` ignores the value of `loopMode`, otherwise acts as a numerical looping count.